-Join us for a discussion on the role of legal technology and how it is shaping the role of the legal department today, and in the future.
+Watch this discussion on the role of legal technology and how it is shaping the role of the legal department today, and in the future.
 This session will cover:

 - The importance of having a digital strategy in place for the legal function

 - The role of structuring and mapping processes in driving digital transformation

 - How to leverage technology to demonstrate value and boost interdepartmental collaboration

 - Challenges when introducing legal technology and how to gain stakeholder buy-in

 On-demand webinar in association with Wolters Kluwer | Thursday 29th April, 10:00 am BST

 Rowan Marshall-Rowan, General Counsel, Calor Gas